git-zodyac/mongoose/README.md

 - ✅ ObjectId references
 - ✅ ZodAny as SchemaTypes.Mixed
 - ✅ Validation using refinement for String, Number, Date
-- ✅ Unique for String, Number and Date and ObjectId
+- ✅ Unique for String, Number, Date, ObjectId and UUID

 - ⚠️ Record (Being converted to Map)
 - ⚠️ Unions (not supported by mongoose, will pick first inner type)